Baltimore County Department of Health

 Active Parenting Now

 This free education program is for Baltimore County residents who want to improve their parenting skills.
-For more information about this six-week program, call 410-887-3828.
+Look for upcoming locations and dates for this six-week program.
+Call 410-887-3828 for class dates and locations.

 Active Parenting of Teens

 This free education program is for Baltimore County residents who want to improve their relationship with their teenage children.
-For more information about this six-week program, call 410-887-3828.
+Call 410-887-3828 for class dates and locations.

 This program targets middle school aged children and is provided in some Police Athletic League (PAL) centers and middle schools.
 This program encourages children to resist peer pressure, make healthy decisions, and make a commitment not to use alcohol, tobacco or other drugs.